Oganesson0221/smart-facility-platform/README.md

 multimodal validation, NVIDIA NeMo Agent Toolkit orchestration, SQLite incident management, a browser dashboard, and Telegram response workflows.

-## Audit verdict: does this use NeMo Agent Toolkit?

-Yes.
-The AI orchestration layer is a real NVIDIA NeMo Agent Toolkit (NAT) workflow, not a directory named “NeMo” or a direct model call presented as an agent framework.

 The repository contains all of the integration points required by the current Toolkit plugin model: